kblok/kblok.github.io/_posts/2019-09-03-puppeteer-sharp-monthly-2018-sep.md

 # What's next

-Trying to catch Puppeteer always feels like a neverending race and, in fact, it is.
+Trying to catch Puppeteer always feels like a never ending race and, in fact, it is.
 Puppeteer is an active and growing project and when we feel that we are almost there they release a new version.
 But we are almost there! :)

 We are only 4 versions back (at the moment of writing this post), and we have a plan for each of them: